-Pre-heat the oven to 450 degrees.
-Remove the dough from the refrigerator and place on a flour-sprinkled clean work surface.
+Pre~heat the oven to 450˚F. Remove the dough from the refrigerator and place it on a flour-sprinkled clean work surface.

-Using a rolling pin, roll out the dough to approximately a 11-inch “circle”.
+Using a rolling pin, roll out the dough to approximately an 11~inch “circle”.
 It doesn’t have to be a perfect circle.
 Remember that this dough is going on a rimmed baking sheet.
-I let mine form more of an oval.
+The circle can be more of an oval if you prefer.

-Transfer the dough to a parchment-lined rimmed sheet pan.
+Next, transfer the dough to a parchment~lined rimmed sheet pan.

 I use a pizza cutter to slice the crostata.